itsays-zqc/my-website/docs/examples/SDK Examples/PIC/ssc/SSC.md

 #### 1.1 Import Toolkit
 <div class="text-justify">

-First, we need to import `maxoptics_sdk` and Python's third-party package.
+First, we need to import "maxoptics_sdk" and third-party package of Python.
 The import module of EME simulation as follows.
 </div>

 ```python